High Court of New Zealand: Civil matters

 The Court has exclusive jurisdiction over all civil claims where the amount in dispute exceeds $350,000, and certain categories of proceedings.
 The categories of proceeding which can only be commenced in the High Court includes matters concerning admiralty, certain applications relating to land (such as seeking its transfer or caveats), company law including liquidations, bankruptcy, the administration of estates and trusts, and trade mark and patent infringement.
 For civil claims of up to $350,000, the High Court can have co-extensive jurisdiction with the District Court.

 Appellate function

-Rights of appeal to the High Court exist against the decisions of the District Court (except for jury trials), the Family Court, the Youth Court and the Environment Court and numerous administrative tribunals and regulatory bodies.
+Rights of appeal to the High Court exist against civil and criminal decisions of the District Court (except for jury trials), the Family Court, the Youth Court and the Environment Court and numerous administrative tribunals and regulatory bodies.

 Judges of the High Court

+Judges of the Supreme Court and the Court of Appeal are also technically Judges of the High Court.

+The Senior Courts Act 2016 limits the number of permanent judges of the High Court to 60 FTE excluding the Chief Justice.
+That figure includes permanent Judges of the Supreme Court (maximum of 5 plus the Chief Justice) and the Court of Appeal (maximum of 10).
+In practical terms this means a maximum of 45 full time equivalent permanent full High Court judges, an increase of five as a result of the Judicature (Timeliness) Legislation Amendment Act 2025.
+Prior to the 2025 amendment, the cap on the number of Judges had remained static since 2004.

+As with judges of the Supreme Court and the Court of Appeal, High Court judges must retire upon attaining the age of 70 years but are eligible for appointment as an Acting Judge up until the age of 75, provided that the term of acting Judge is no more than two years at a time.

+The following are the permanent Judges of the High Court as of September 2026: